 IMPACT stands for Improving Mental and Physical health: Achieving Cessation Targets.
 IMPACT was initially a two-year project funded by Edinburgh and Lothians Health Foundation.
-The aim was to develop and deliver guidance which encourages community based third-sector mental health services to discuss smoking with the people they support, and explore what options exist if they do want to take the next step towards quitting.
+The aim was to develop and deliver guidance which encourages community based third-sector services supporting people with mental health problems, to discuss smoking and explore what options exist if they do want to take the next step towards quitting.
 We have now received a further year’s funding from the Scottish Government to engage services around using the guidance, including the provision of further information, support and training.

 The IMPACT Project began in May 2015 and in the first year produced a narrative review, “Smoking and mental health: a neglected epidemic”, to provide a broad overview of the evidence relating to smoking and mental health.
 Following the publication of this document the Project moved into the fieldwork phase which consisted of: